-Both the scope of the laws and regulations and intensity of supervision to which Comerica's business is subject continue to increase in response to the financial crisis as well as other factors such as technological, economic and market changes.
-Many of these changes have occurred as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and its implementing regulations, most of which are now in place.
-In 2018, with the passage of the Economic Growth, Regulatory Relief and Consumer Protection Act ("EGRRCPA"), as described below, there was some recalibration of the post-financial crisis framework; however, Comerica's business remains subject to extensive regulation and supervision.
+Both the scope of the laws and regulations and intensity of supervision to which banks', bank holding companies' and financial institutions' businesses are subject continue to increase in response to the 2007-2008 financial crisis, subsequent events, and other factors such as technological, economic and market changes.
+Many regulatory changes have occurred as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and its implementing regulations, most of which are now in place.
+In 2018, with the passage of the Economic Growth, Regulatory Relief and Consumer Protection Act ("EGRRCPA"), as described below, there was some recalibration of the post-financial crisis framework; however, banks', bank holding companies' and financial institutions' businesses remain subject to extensive regulation and supervision.
+The failure of certain banks in the spring of 2023 played a role in another increase in bank regulation, at least some of which could apply to Comerica.